 I know, I know: You want to know what a billionaire’s garden looks like.

 For one thing, there aren’t many flower beds except in the one-acre cutting garden (roses and tulips this time of year).
 Mostly the estate is a series of beautifully landscaped rolling hills to create habitats for the living lawn ornaments.
 But there is a spectacularly original garden that expresses the billionaire soul; It’s a 5-acre maple grove planted with every species of maple tree.

 There are wonderful paths all through this space.
 And several bridges — this one is the Moss Bridge:

 Japanese bridges are usually painted vermillion (Monet either didn’t know or didn’t care about this when he painted his Giverny bridge that blue-green color) and the use of that Japanese maple tree is outstanding.
 Japanese maples are prized in Japan for their intricately gnarled branches, and this tree has maximum visual interest plus it mimics the arch of the bridge.
 This exquisite tableau is the mark of a true connoisseur, and represents a very high taste level.

 It takes about two hours to walk around and take in a 55-acre garden, for your information.
 I was very satisfied with the day, having learned quite a bit about the de rigueurs of the Billionaire’s Club.
-You cannot spend two hours in a billionaire’s garden without becoming utterly convincedthat billionaires are different than you and me, both in scale and in monkeys.

 But there was one last thing I had to check out.
 I walked all the way up the quarter-mile long driveway, all the way to the quaint dirt road that this billionaire lives on, because I had to find the answer to a question I’ve always had about billionaires.